Do you have?

 DNA Analysis: McCrackens in Seneca and Henry Counties in Ohio

 McCracken families in Seneca and Henry Counties in Ohio are listed in the family trees of several DNA matches that appear to be related to Lemuel or Louisiana.
+The group for Henry Charles McCracken listed below is a DNA match.
+Various members of our family match that family and with enough shared DNA to say with confidence that they are clearly related to us through Lemuel and/or Louisiana.
+See more details in a section dedicated to Henry.

 DNA matches where the family tree includes a McCracken tie to Seneca/Henry County, Ohio include: